ChampBoy/box-take-home/README.md

 Creating a hashmap alone would create a huge difference in time if the game is expanded to a lot of blocks or lot more pieces.

+## Final Thoughts

+I Enjoyed working on this project, I hope it helps someone in the future :)